Professor Cather Simpson

 - Ward, T., Arul, R., Oosterbeek, R. N., Breukers, R. D., & Simpson, M. C. (2017).
 Enhancement of laser machining resolution using the two photon absorption effect.
 Proceedings of SPIE - The International Society for Optical Engineering.
 10.1117/12.2253176

 - Nieuwoudt, M. K., Holroyd, S. E., McGoverin, C. M., Simpson, M. C., & Williams, D. E. (2017).
 Rapid, sensitive and reproducible method for point-of-collection screening of liquid milk for adulterants using a portable Raman spectrometer with novel optimized sample well.
-Progress in Biomedical Optics and Imaging - Proceedings of SPIE.
+Paper presented at Conference on Optical Diagnostics and Sensing XVII - Toward Point-of-Care Diagnostics, San Francisco, CA. 30 January - 31 January 2017.
+OPTICAL DIAGNOSTICS AND SENSING XVII: TOWARD POINT-OF-CARE DIAGNOSTICS. (pp. 12).
 10.1117/12.2253147

 Other University of Auckland co-authors: Cushla McGoverin, Michel Nieuwoudt, David Williams